GraphiteEditor/Graphite/website/content/blog/2024-10-15-graphite-progress-report-q3-2024.md

 ### Community art contest

 Congratulations to [VDawg](https://www.instagram.com/vdawg.jpg/), the winner of the community art contest, whose work is featured below.
-The next contest is open now!
-Submit before the end of the year to be featured in the Q4 progress report by posting your creations in the `#🎨art-showcase` channel in [our Discord](https://discord.graphite.rs).

 <img src="https://static.graphite.rs/content/blog/2024-10-15-graphite-progress-report-q3-2024/art-contest-winner.avif" onerror="this.onerror = null; this.src = this.src.replace('.avif', '.jpg')" alt="Winning artwork depicts a dark landscape with an ethereal diamond forming a constellation with the stars above" />